Our Instructors

 June Starkey OCT, B.A.
 (French Language and Theatre Studies), B.Ed., M.A.
 (Curriculum Studies), PhD (Teacher Development)

-June Starkey is an accomplished Ontario-certified bilingual educator with 3+ decades of teaching experience that spans from Kindergarten to University.
+June is an accomplished Ontario-certified bilingual educator with 3+ decades of teaching experience that spans from Kindergarten to University.
 June completed her Bachelor of Education requirements while concurrently completing her B.A. in French language and Theatre at Queen’s University in Kingston.
 She taught French immersion to Kindergarten through Grade 8 in public schools for more than a decade.
 June’s CBC interview with Metro Morning about her inclusive and democratic classroom practice earned her a provincial award for outstanding dedication to Ontario teaching from the Ontario History and Social Studies Teachers Association.
 When June began her M.A. at the Ontario Institute for Studies in Education of the University of Toronto it was her intention to continue her career path in curriculum development and school leadership, but her passion for writing and research led her to earn her Ph.D. specializing in assessment and feedback.

 June has had the opportunity to work (and publish) with internationally renowned researchers on three research projects concerning assessment at the Ministry of Education, York University and OISE/UT.
 She presents her own research at conferences in Canada, the US, and the UK and collaborates with colleagues globally on assessment research.
 As a performance coach and an adjunct professor in the Master of Teaching program at OISE/UT, June is committed to personalizing curriculum to meet students’ needs.
 June is thrilled to be joining Brain Power this fall at the Etobicoke campus.
 She can’t wait to work with small groups to spark curiosity, inspire dedication and help learners create blueprints for a bright future!